Forecasting cosmological parameter constraints using multiple sparsity measurements as tracers of the mass profiles of

-In the S4 case, the constraints significantly improve compared to the single sparsity measurements.
-As we can see in Fig.~\ref{fig:2D_chex} the additional sparsities break the $S_8$ degeneracy.
-We find the contours to be the largest when including uncertainties due to baryon bias, while as one may expect they are the smallest when accounting for the statistical errors only.
-From the marginal statistics quoted in Tab.~\ref{tab:chexmate_res}, we notice that accounting for the HE and baryon bias slightly alter the area under the $1\sigma$ credibility contours, with the baryon bias case corresponding to the larger value and that with the intrinsic systematics only corresponding to the smallest value.
+In the S4 case, the constraints significantly improve when compared to the single sparsity measurements.
+As we can see in Fig.~\ref{fig:2D_chex}, the use of additional sparsities indeed breaks the $S_8$ degeneracy.
+From the values quoted in Table~\ref{tab:chexmate_res}, we notice that accounting for the HE and baryon bias slightly alter the area under the $1\sigma$ credibility contours, with the baryon bias case corresponding to the larger value and that with the intrinsic systematics only corresponding to the smallest value.
 This is consistent with the difference in amplitude of the systematic shifts between the HE and baryon case respectively.
 Nevertheless, we can see that such difference have no impact on the marginalized $1\sigma$ errors on the cosmological parameters.

 Nevertheless, it is important to notice that such bias effects were estimated using results of N-body/hydro simulations which were not specifically devoted to the study of the halo sparsity.
 Hence, we advocate for a more in-depth study of the influence of baryonic processes on the mass profile of haloes as traced by sparsity measurements, which we leave for a future study.